wushenrong/TwoPizza9621536/README.md

 - ⚡ Fun facts/favorites: Blue :blue_square:, Sino-American :cn::us:, zodiacs because why not aries :aries: and dog :dog:.

+:copyright: License:

+The license is under CC0 using GitHub's template.

 <!--
 **TwoPizza9621536/TwoPizza9621536** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.